SANDESHHAGAVNE/AtliQ-Mart-Supply-Chain-Analytics-SQL-Project/README.md

 ---

-### 1️⃣9️⃣ Identify customers performing below target for both OT and IF
+### 1️⃣9️⃣ Create a CTE to calculate delivery performance for each customer.
+Then, use the CTE to select customers whose performance is below the target for both on-time and in-full delivery

 ```sql
 WITH CustomerPerformance AS (